Phenomenal-Cat/IGNITE/Docs/source/ImageProcessing.rst

   :align: right
   :alt: 3D rendered skull

-The subject's skull is the surface that most implanted neural hardware needs to attach to.
+Most implanted neural hardware attaches to the solid anchor point of the skull surface.